ScaleIT-Org/documentation/source/appguideline.md

 You can see a working example in [this][19] repo with [dotnet api backend][2] and [Ionic frontend][18].

 Our chosen app architecture (seen in fig. 1) also includes the opportunity to use several [sidecars](#furtherReading).
-These are additional independent software parts you can add to your dockerized application to run next to your domain software and adds a desired specific functionality.
+These are additional independent software parts you can add to your dockerized application to run next to your domain software, which can be used to add desired specific functionality.
 For example an registration service to our central app-registry as seen in fig. 1

 ![alt text](https://github.com/ScaleIT-ORG/spsc-app-registration/raw/master/Resources/Documentation/architecture.png "App Architecture")*Figure 1: App Architecture*

-To build and run everything the easy way just move to your main project folder and execute  ```docker-compose up``` This builds your docker images and starts them.
+The easiest way to build and run everything is to move to your main project folder and execute  ```docker-compose up``` This builds your docker images and starts them.
 The [NodeJS][3] version should then be accessible under ```localhost:3000``` and asp.net version under  ```localhost:5002```.